rafagale/filmaffinity-rest-api/README.md

 $ npm install
 ```

-For it to work as it should you have to manually replace `requestfa.js` inside your `node_modules/faparser/` folder with [this version](https://raw.githubusercontent.com/rafagale/filmaffinity-rest-api/master/node_modules/faparser/requestfa.js), sorry about that.

 ## Usage
 Use the following command to run it or use any process manager like forever or pm2
 ```